-Registration will soon be open for the fall 2014 Penn State Visible Emissions Training Program.
+Registration is open for the fall 2014 Penn State Visible Emissions Training Program.
 Below are the upcoming dates of Smoke Schools in Pennsylvania:

 |Greater Allegheny (McKeesport)||Lehigh Valley (Allentown)||University Park (State College)|